Do your clothes have a moldy, mildew or sour smell? Learn this quick trick on how to get the smell out of towels?

 Did you know some people dry their towels wrong?

-- It takes longer to dry.
+1. It takes longer to dry.

-- Clothes may not dry completely.
+2. Clothes may not dry completely.

 I normally need to dry towels longer than the normal load, because they can still be a little wet.
 Even if they are a little damp, a new moldy smell will start.
+Make sure to dry on the hottest setting

 Wool dryer balls are great to use too because they create more space between your clothes.
 They are also reusable.
 Many people choose to use these instead of dryer sheets.
+They also make fluffy towels even fluffier!

 Can I use fabric softener on towels?

 Everyone wants their towels to smell good and feel soft, however, you shouldn’t use fabric softener on towels.
 The liquid fabric softener and dryer sheets make towels less absorbent.
-It should be okay to use every once and in a while, but I wouldn’t make it a habit for every load of towels you do.

 More cleaning tips

-Try this great natural way on how to get that smell out of moldy towels the next time you get that awful whiff.
+Try this great natural way how to get that smell out of moldy towels the next time you get that awful whiff.

 Roseanne